 We develop and market products for consumers who want to lose weight and adopt a holistic approach to overall health and wellness.
-According to the Center for Disease Control and Prevention ("CDC"), over 70.0% of all adults in the United States (US) aged 20 and above were overweight or obese in 2017-2018, and is growing at approximately 2.0% per annum.
+According to the most recently published data by the Center for Disease Control and Prevention ("CDC"), over 70% of all adults in the U.S. aged 20 and above were overweight or obese in 2017-2018, and is growing at approximately 2% per annum.

 According to a proprietary analysis, the addressable market for weight loss is large and growing.
-It's worth about \$20.0 billion today with a growth rate of approximately 6.0% per annum.
-Additionally, roughly 75.0% of the US population above 18 wants to lose weight and is open to dieting, and approximately 65.0% of overweight/obese population considers paid meal plans effective.
-The total potential pool of OPTAVIA clients is sizable; there are about 175.0 million people looking to lose weight and willing to consider dieting in the US.
+It's worth about \$20 billion today with a growth rate of approximately 6% per annum.
+Additionally, roughly 75% of the U.S. population above 18 wants to lose weight and is open to dieting, and approximately 65% of overweight/obese population considers paid meal plans effective.
+The total potential pool of OPTAVIA clients is sizable; there are about 175 million people looking to lose weight and willing to consider dieting in the U.S.